Blazor-Diagrams/Blazor.Diagrams/README.md

 ![](ZBD.png)

-WTG.Z.Blazor.Diagrams is a fully customizable and extensible all-purpose diagrams library for Blazor (both Server Side and WASM).
+Z.Blazor.Diagrams is a fully customizable and extensible all-purpose diagrams library for Blazor (both Server Side and WASM).
 It was first inspired by the popular React library [react-diagrams](https://github.com/projectstorm/react-diagrams), but then evolved into something much bigger.
 ZBD can be used to make advanced diagrams with a custom design.
 Even the behavior of the library is "hackable" and can be changed to suit your needs.

+WTG.Z.Blazor.Diagarms is a fork of Z.Blazor.Diagrams with new features and bug fixes first targeting WiseTech Global products.

 | NuGet Package                | Version                                                                                                                                  | Download                                                                                                                                  |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |